yujiachen99/SodaCoder/README.md

 We present the source code of the static tool which supports executing generated solutions with six programming languages (i.e., Python, Java, Javascript, C, C++ and Go) in [toolExecution](https://github.com/yujiachen99/SodaCoder/tree/main/toolExecution).

 ####  *We release partial data currently.
-We will release all code, data, and large code models after acceptance.*
+We will release all code, data, and models after acceptance.*